Monday, November 14, 2011

 The problem, however, is that not all people that fit the stereotype are gay, and not all gay people fit the stereotype.
 Even within these means of visibility, there are still many that are left invisible and many that are mistaken for belonging to the LGBT community despite the fact they are straight.
 Indeed, many young people especially are teased and called "gay" or "fag" for inadvertently displaying any of the stereotypical behaviors or signs even if they are straight.
 Some instances of this have even driven straight youth to suicide.

-Where that leave us, is coming out.
-Coming out is an important step in ever LGBT person's life and is equally important for the rest of our community.
+Where that leave us is: coming out.
+Coming out is an important step in every LGBT person's life and is equally important for the rest of our community.
 The purpose in coming out is to settle the questions once and for all.
 Coming out says to the rest of the LGBT people around you "Yes there is an LGBT society, and I am a part of it."
 Even if you think you are alone, you can never tell if you are alone until you come out--perhaps if you do, someone will follow suit.
 A black person never has to say "I"m black" in order to be a visible part of their community.
 But if none of us ever said "I'm gay" our community would no exist.

 I was reminded how powerful that experience is just today.
 Yesterday was the day that I officially came out to my class and talked, briefly, about my coming out experience in relation to my own autobiographical narrative.
 Today, a student told me that they went home and came out to their family afterwards--thereby coming out to me today.
 It was an incredibly powerful experience and we were able to talk about it a bit, and afterwards I thought--I could never be a supportive resource for this student had I not taken that step first.